 Method 2 - plant in a large container full of compost: Alternatively, you can fill the container with a gritty loam-based potting mix and re-plant your succulent plants in that.
 Add a few rocks and top dress with grit or gravel to make a natural appearance.
 As they grow, you will eventually find some of the succulent plants unsuited to communal life and probably want to repot individually to make specimen plants.
 However, if you refurbish your container every year, and replace large older plants with small ones you can maintain its appearance.

 Terrariums: Terrariums and Vivariums are generally unsuitable for cacti as the humidity levels will most likely be too high and light levels too low.

 Epiphytic cacti and other succulent plants coming from tropical rain-forests or cloud forests may be an exception to this.
-If you specifically want plants for a terrarium, there are interesting succulent plants that are more adapted to lower light levels and less spiky for any other inmates.
-Peperomias and other members of the Piperaceae, creeping Ficus, terrestrial Bromeliads and Aroids enjoy high humidity and come in a range of bright colours and leaf forms.
+If you specifically want plants for a terrarium, there are interesting succulent plants that are more adapted to lower light levels and are less spiky for any other inmates.
+Peperomias and other members of the Piperaceae, creeping Ficus, terrestrial Bromeliads and many Gesneriads enjoy high humidity and come in a range of bright colours and leaf forms.